perscamden/asylum_diary/README.md

 ### An incomplete encapsulation

 Created [README_2.md](https://github.com/locharp/asylum_diary/blob/main/README_2.md) that should contains some other details.
+It can be seen in it and everywhere among my entries.
+Power abuse is their belief.
+And further power abuse when it fails.

 The username "Lochard" sounds similar a very offensive phrase in my first language that roughly means "very stupid".
 "Patrick" also sounds similar to "idiot" in my first language.
 It was picked around 2 years ago when I felt something was wrong in Lithuania, not long after applied for asylum.
 I actually hoped the Lithuanians would tell me that they were just kidding with all the things back then.
 How could I have imagined it was only the beginning.